BrownCSCI1230/projects_ray/docs/ray_1/README.md

     * Octree
     * BVH
     * KD-Tree
 * **Parallelization**: There are many ways to parallelize your code.
 It can be as simple as one line of code in OpenMP.
 It can also go up to a carefully designed task scheduler that acts like Cinebench.
 Evidently, the grades you receive will be based on the complexity of your implementation.
 If you have more questions on the rubric and design choice, come to TA hours and we are happy to help.
-    * OpenMP
-    * Qt based implementation that has limited control of scheduling
-    * Qt based implementation that has concrete control on scheduling
 * **Anti-aliasing**: As we are only shooting one ray through the center of each pixel, it can be expected that there will be aliasing.
 In your filter project, you’ve learnt some ways to fix aliasing as a post-processing approach.
 Try to figure out if you can integrate your filter into your ray tracer as a post-processing module for your output image.
 *  **Super-sampling**: As mentioned above, the source of aliasing is the low number of samples.
 So the most direct way to resolve it is to increase the number of samples.
 Here are a few ways to do super-sampling.
     * Naive super-sampling